MikyGus/GodotAddonMenuSystem/README.md

 Info:

-    Although the GamePlay menu is visible, its buttons are not clickable.
+    Although the GamePlay menu is visible, its buttons are NOT clickable.

 ### Fade the background
 To indicate that the background (the game scene) is not active we want to fade it towards black with some translucency remaining.
 1. Add a `TranslucentScreenTransitionOption` node as a child to `TransitionButton`
 1. Set `Translucent Level` to 0.8.
 (This is the target alpha value)
+2. Set `When leaving menu` to `BeforeAllTransition`
-1. Set `When To Perform Action` to `BeforeAllTransition`
+2. Set `When returning to menu` to `BeforeAllTransition`

 After adding these three extra nodes, the scene-tree now looks like this.
 ![AddTransitionButton](Documentation/Images/pausebutton_nodetree_extra.png)

 ## Resume the game
 When we press the `ResumeButton` we want the game to resume.
 This is actually very easy.

+In the PauseMenu.tscn:
 1. To the `ResumeButton`, add a `TransitionButton` as a child
 1. Have the transition-type set to `Pop`
 1. Add a `MoveTransition` node as a child to `TransitionButton`
 1. Set `Move Direction` to `Right`

-Note:
+**Note:**

     The important part here is TransitionType in TransitionButton is set to Pop.
 MenuController needs to know we are returning to GamePlay.

+    When we set the `Option`-nodes we set when in the return-transition to transition the values back to its default.
+This is why the game is resumed and faded back to full transparancy when we return to the GamePlay-scene.

 ## Settings and About
 In the pause menu we add the exact same `TransitionButton` nodes with the